minprog/platforms/code_tools/2 type_checkers/index.md

 <details markdown="1"><summary  markdown="span">Type variables</summary>

-Generics work through the use of type variables.
-In Python these variables are provided by `TypeVar` from the `typing` module.
+How do you write your own generic functions?
+In Python that requires type variables.
+These are provided by `TypeVar` from the `typing` module.
 Here is how it works:

     from typing import TypeVar